VoltageFeedback/Sentiment-analysis-on-Github-issues/README.md

 - Python: Pyspark, Panda, Scipy
 - GitHub REST API, Google BigQuery.

-### Detailed work illustration can be found in 'report_revised' pdf file.
+### Detailed work illustration can be found in 'report_final' pdf file.
 Thanks for your appreciation! :+1: